Public children law: Timeline of Local Authority intervention

 CIN plans are reviewed every three months.
 The child will remain on the plan until the child’s needs are met, or if risks increase, it may be upgraded to Child Protection level.

-Child Protection
+3. Child Protection

-Child Protection Conference
+4. Child Protection Conference

 A child protection conference is a muti-agency meeting, which means there will be various professionals, and key people involved in the child’s life, in attendance.
 This is usually, a representative from the school or nursery that the child attends, along with a school nurse or health visitor.
 If parents engage with other professional services, such as a harbour worker, domestic abuse support worker, or housing officer, they will also be invited to attend.
 If there is any concerning police information to share, a representative from the police may also attend.

-Child Protection Plan
+5. Child Protection Plan

-CP plans are mandatory plans put in place to ensure a child’s safety, prevent further harm, and promote their health and development by reducing risk factors.
+Child Protection plans are mandatory plans put in place to ensure a child’s safety, prevent further harm, and promote their health and development by reducing risk factors.

 CP plans are reviewed every three months, and conferences are held every six months.

-Core Group Meeting
+6. Core Group Meeting

 A core group meeting is a multi-agency meeting with social services, held within 10 working days of an Initial Child Protection Conference to develop, implement, and monitor a child’s protection plan.
 The meeting is led by the social worker, and will likely include family members, parents, and professionals (health, education) to assess progress, ensure safety, and meet at least every 6 weeks.

-Pre-proceedings (PLO)
+7. Pre-proceedings (PLO)

 A Public Law Outline meeting is part of a procedure that takes place when social services have identified there to be issues with a child’s welfare, but they believe that an agreement can be arranged with the parents to improve this.
 They then invite the parents, or those who have parental responsibility, to a Public Law Outline meeting.
 At this stage, parents, or anyone with parental responsibility, will require a lawyer to assist them during the proceedings.

-Legal Planning Meeting (LPM)
+8. Legal Planning Meeting (LPM)

-Care Proceedings
+9. Care Proceedings

-If the Local Authority issue proceedings, it may ask the Family Court to make a temporary order called an Interim Care Order or Interim Supervision Order.
-If it is granted an Interim Care Order, this means that it will share parental responsibility for your children, but it also means it will have the power to place your children in foster care or with alternative family members whilst the Local Authority assesses your parenting ability or further investigations are undertaken in respect of your case.
-This is discussed in further detail here.
+If it is granted, an Interim Care Order means that it will share parental responsibility for your children, but it also means it will have the power to place your children in foster care or with alternative family members whilst the Local Authority assesses your parenting ability or further investigations are undertaken in respect of your case

 Alternatively, the Local Authority may seek an Interim Supervision Order.
 This means your children can remain living with either you or family members under the supervision of the Local Authority.